docker/docs/opensource/ways/meetups.md

 We are always looking for new office space to host Docker Meetups.
 If your company is willing to host a Docker Meetup, please contact us by email at meetup@docker.com.
-Previous Docker Meetups have been hosted by companies such as Rackspace, Twitter, MongoDB, BrightCove, DigitlOcean, Viadeo and Edmodo
+Previous Docker Meetups have been hosted by companies such as Rackspace, Twitter, MongoDB, BrightCove, DigitalOcean, Viadeo and Edmodo

 ### How many attendees?